Waiting lists falling as 200,000 extra patients seen, minister says

-Nesbitt hailed the number of patients seen as a phenomenal achievement.
+Nesbitt told an event at Stormont that major progress had been made and hailed the number of patients seen as a phenomenal achievement.

-"We will be well over 200,000 by the time we get to the end of the financial year," he said.
+"We will be well over 200,000 by the time we get to the end of the financial year," Nesbitt said.

 The Department of Health said across the past year, "significant gains have been achieved".

-The Health Department said the number of people waiting for procedures including endoscopies and colonoscopies came down, as well as the number of people waiting for outpatient appointments.
+The department said the number of people waiting for procedures including endoscopies and colonoscopies came down, as well as the number of people waiting for outpatient appointments.

 These gains have been driven by "new ways of working, better use of data, modern scheduling and digital platforms that help us plan and deliver care more efficiently".